-During the three months ended April 30, 2023 and 2022, the United States accounted for 81% and 83% of total revenue, respectively.
+During the three and six months ended July 31, 2023, the United States accounted for 82% and 81% of total revenue, respectively.
+During each of the three and six months ended July 31, 2022, the United States accounted for 83% of total revenue for each period presented.
 No other individual country exceeded 10% of total revenue for any of the periods presented.